athisun/back-to-back/README.md

 # ⚠️ Deprecated
-This extension has been superceded by Google's own extension here: https://chrome.google.com/webstore/detail/go-back-with-backspace/eekailopagacbcdloonjhbiecobagjci
+This extension has been superseded by Google's own extension here: https://chrome.google.com/webstore/detail/go-back-with-backspace/eekailopagacbcdloonjhbiecobagjci

 # Back To Back
 A Chrome extension to restore the backspace keyboard shortcut!
 Hooray!